1wikii/1wikii/README.md

 I'm currently deep diving into <a href="https://react.dev">React</a> to create my first project.

 - 🔭 I’m currently studying in <a href="https://www.itera.ac.id/">ITERA</a>
-- 💬 Feel free to ask me about web development or JavaScript
+- 💬 Feel free to ask me about web development
 - 📫 How to reach me: ahmaddwikyzerrodixxon@gmail.com
 - ⚡ Fun fact : lets be friend>3